The Central Missouri Radio Association is the oldest Amateur Radio Club in the Columbia, MO, area.

 The CMRA sponsors the 444.425 repeater, PL 77, which iss our input to the ShoMeIntertie link to St. Louis.
 It is the Columbia entry to the National Weather Service via the Intertie system.

 The Dstar repeater is at 442.325 (+5.000), Node B. The call sign is WX0BC.

 ARRL FCC VE testing for new amateur licenses and upgrades is conducted each third Monday evening of the month at 7:00 PM.
-The testing location is at 503 Old Highway 63 North.
+The testing location is 503 North Old Highway 63, the Cumulus Media building.
 For further information about testing, click on the Public Service tab above.

 The Boone county ARES group conducts its training session nets on the K4CHS repeater, 146.610.
 Direct questions or comments to the Net manager, Corey Mesenbrink, KC0YNS, to kc0yns(at)arrl.net.
 Replace (at) with @ in the e-mail address.